jcoenencom/motionblind/README.md

     define brel fhempy motionblinds IP_address key

-Where IP_address is the IP address of the motionblinds compatible hub key is the key to grant access to the Hub functionalities.
+Where IP_address is the IP address of the motionblinds compatible hub, key is the key to grant access to the Hub functionalities.

 ![Device created on fhem](images/device.png)